kyclark/gitbook-metagenomics/unix_exercises.md

 IENY
 ```

-Header lines start with ">", then the sequence follows.
-Sequences may be broken up over several lines of 50 or 80 characters, but it's just as common to see the sequences take only one (sometimes very long) line.
-Sequences may be nucleotides, proteins, very short DNA/RNA, longer contigs (shorter strands assembled into contiguous regions), or entire chromosomes or even genomes.
+Header lines start with "&gt;", then the sequence follows.
+Sequences may be broken up over several lines of 50 or 80 characters, but it's just as common to see the sequences take only one \(sometimes very long\) line.
+Sequences may be nucleotides, proteins, very short DNA/RNA, longer contigs \(shorter strands assembled into contiguous regions\), or entire chromosomes or even genomes.

-So, how many sequences are in "group12_contigs.fasta"?
-To answer, we just need to count how many times we see ">".
+So, how many sequences are in "group12\_contigs.fasta"?
+To answer, we just need to count how many times we see "&gt;".
 We can do that with "grep":

 ```
 $ grep > group12_contigs.fasta